warrenli0/cse15l-lab-reports/index.md

 [user@sahara ~]$
 ```
 I got a blank output (nothing happened) since `cd` with no argument just leaves you in the same directory.
 This is not an error. <br>

 2. With a path to a directory as an argument:
 ```
 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
 You can see that the working directory changed because `cd` moved me to the `lecture` directory.
-This is not an error.
+This is not an error. <br>

 3. With a path to a file as an argument:
 ```